Pelvic Floor PT

 - Assess for pelvic floor strength and areas of tightness, and dose exercises specifically to strengthen this muscle group

 - Soft tissue mobilization and stretching can reduce pain associated with endometriosis

-Atlantic’s Pelvic Floor PT, Theresa, started the Pelvic Health & Wellness Center.
+Atlantic’s first Pelvic Floor PT, Theresa, started the Pelvic Health & Wellness Center.
 There are now 3 Pelvic Health & Wellness Centers, in Lakewood, Colts Neck, and Manasquan, each with private treatment rooms for pelvic floor patients.
 The evaluations and treatments are patient-led based on their level of comfort.